daffhaidar/turnkey-script/README.md

    - Check wallet balance
    - Generate 50 random valid Ethereum addresses
    - Split addresses into batches (10 addresses per batch)
-   - Send 0.0012 ETH to each address with delays:
+   - Send random amount (0.0012-0.0023 ETH) to each address with random delays:
-     - 60 seconds between transactions in the same batch
+     - 61-72 seconds between transactions in the same batch
-     - 180 seconds between batches
+     - 5-10 minutes between batches
    - Wait 5 minutes before processing the next wallet
 4. Display transaction hashes and confirmations for each transaction